 This point reiterates why the estate planner should know and have updated contact information of who are the heirs at law.
 Again, it’s required that heirs at law be notified of probate process and these heirs (unlike a non-relative work colleague or neighbor) also have the legal standing to contest the will in court.

-Another reason the estate planner must have knowledge of the heirs at law is to ward off fraudulent claims, if need be.
+Another reason the estate planner must have knowledge of the heirs at law is to ward off fraudulent claims if need be.
 This reason is particularly important if the heirs at law are distant relatives.
-(An unfortunate real world example of this involves Prince and the complicated intestate process following the singer’s passing without an estate plan.)
+(An unfortunate real-world example of this involves Prince and the complicated intestate process following the singer’s passing without an estate plan.)

-Bottom line: heirs at law are important when it comes to the distribution of your estate (with or without a Will).
-Of course, dying intestate is NOT optimal and you DO need a Will for a number of important reasons.
+Bottom line: heirs at law are important when it comes to the distribution of your estate (with or without a will).
+Of course, dying intestate is NOT optimal and you DO need a will for a number of important reasons.
 I’d love to discuss the topic over the phone (515-371-6077) or via email.
 Don’t hesitate to contact me at any time!

 Bonus word!
-If an Iowan dies without a will, they die “intestate” and the laws of “intestate” succession are used to determine who will inherit the estate.
+If an Iowan dies without a valid will, they die “intestate” and the laws of “intestate” succession are used to determine who will inherit the estate.